Maple Candy | How to Make Maple Candy

 You can really use any grade of pure maple syrup for this recipe.
 Don’t use imitation maple syrup.
 That will not work.

-- butter – use unsalted or salted butter, you can also substitute a bit of vegetable oil or milk, cream.
+- Butter – use unsalted or salted butter; you can also substitute a bit of vegetable oil or cream of the milk.

 Many times you can find them with optional ingredients like salt (think of salted caramel) and walnuts.
 If you would like to add them, feel free.

-- Test the temperature with a candy thermometer.
-The temperature of the boiling syrup should be about 240°F (soft-ball stage) 32-34 degrees F above the point water boils at your elevation.
+Test the temperature with a candy thermometer.
+The temperature of the boiling syrup should be about 240°F (soft-ball stage), 32-34 degrees F above the point at which water boils at your elevation.
 See below for a link to determine your elevation by zip code.

-- Work quickly.
+Stop stirring.
+If it cools too much, it will be difficult to pour or spoon into molds, and it may harden in the pan.
+Work quickly.
 Pour the mixture into molds, smooth them off with a flat spatula or the flat side of a knife.
-As the candy cools it will begin to harden and you may have to spoon it into the mold.
-If it hardens make sure to push it down with the knife so that it fills in the mold.
+As the candy cools, it will begin to harden, and you may have to spoon it into the mold.
+If it hardens, make sure to push it down with the knife so that it fills in the mold.

 - Did you know that water boils at different temperatures at different elevations?
 According to the USDA, “As atmospheric pressure decreases, water boils at lower temperatures.
 At sea level, water boils at 212 °F. With each 500-feet increase in elevation, the boiling point of water is lowered by just under 1 °F. At 7,500 feet, for example, water boils at about 198 °F. Because water boils at a lower temperature at higher elevations, foods that are prepared by boiling or simmering will cook at a lower temperature, and it will take longer to cook.“